camunda/camunda-docs-manual/content/reference/rest/filter/post-execute-list.md

 ---

 Executes the saved query of the filter by id and returns the result list.
-This method is slightly more powerful then the [Get Execute Filter List]({{< relref "reference/rest/filter/get-execute-list.md" >}}) method because it allows to extend the saved query of the filter.
+This method is slightly more powerful then the [Get Execute Filter List]({{< ref "/reference/rest/filter/get-execute-list.md" >}}) method because it allows to extend the saved query of the filter.

 {{< note title="Security Consideration" class="warning" >}}
   The request body of this method takes a JSON-serialized query.
 Some query types (e.g., task queries) allow to specify EL expressions in their parameters and may therefore be abused for remote code execution.
-See the section on <a href="{{< relref "user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> in the user guide for details.
+See the section on <a href="{{< ref "/user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> in the user guide for details.
 {{</note>}}

 # Method